 Baked Sweet Potatoes with Mustard Greens

-Mustard greens are loaded with beta-carotene and phytonutrients, but are a rather spicy leaf.
+Mustard greens are loaded with beta-carotene and phytonutrients and are a rather spicy green.
 Harness that strong flavor by pairing it with something sweet, like your favorite potato.
-What's Cooking Good Looking tops baked sweet potatoes with mustard greens, leeks, white beans and cilantro tahini and is so delicious, you'll never reach for brown sugar and marshmallows again.
-(Although we would understand if you swapped it for one of these 10 Healthy Sweet Potato Recipes every once in awhile.)
+This leafy green recipe features baked sweet potatoes topped with mustard greens, leeks, white beans, and cilantro tahini.
+Trust, it's so delicious, you'll never reach for brown sugar and marshmallows again.

 Spicy Skillet Turnip Greens